Fazam16/web_kp_TelkomAkses/README.md

 ## 10. How To Contribute
-Pull requests are not available.
+Pull requests are not available for non-contributor.
 If you have any questions or recommendations regarding this project, please feel free to comment in the [Issues](https://github.com/Fazam16/web_kp_TelkomAkses/issues) section.

 ## 11. License